-Romania is a large country and you shouldn’t expect to see everything even if you have thirty days to stay here.
-Just for comparison, Romania covers an area larger than most of the American states, but has fewer highways and turnpikes than the smallest state.
-Most of the roads are busy national roads, and the speed limit is generally 100 km per hour (56 mph).
+Romania is a large country, and you shouldn’t expect to see everything even if you have thirty days to stay here.
+For comparison, Romania covers an area larger than most American states but has fewer highways and turnpikes than the smallest state.
+Most roads are busy national roads, and the speed limit is generally 100 km per hour (56 mph).
 So if you want to see a lot and only have 10 days, the driving time could easily exceed your worst fears.
 Take a look at the driving distances and if you are not comfortable with them, talk to your agent and see what can be done.
 Giving up some minor sites will offer you more time to spend at others which are more important.

 3. Where are you going to sleep at night?

 Unlike many other countries, hotel standards in Romania are quite high.
 I always advise my clients to ask for something higher than 3-star locations only if they want real luxury and huge rooms.
 5-star hotels are quite rare outside of Bucharest, and most of the upscale hotels in the country are small boutique properties.
 If you want to feel the true local atmosphere, you should try at least one local guesthouse.
 Please consider the fact that there are some wonderful villages in Romania where there are no hotels (just pensions and guesthouses) or at least, no luxury hotels.

 All properties with 3 stars or above offer rooms with private facilities.

 4. Who is going to be your guide?